dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 The whole world has enough on our plate without major war.
 We have to clean up the oceans and the environment over the next two generations.
-That's really all the time we have to fix certain problems, which IMO is plenty of time, excluding major disaster or war at a large scale.
+That's really all the time we have to fix certain problems, which IMO is plenty of time, excluding major disaster.
 I've seen amazing progress towards many difficult long-term issues in the past two and past five years, which is incredibly encouraging.

 So anyways, what I'm writing is meant to equip my readers with tools that will help us lead a new generation of cooperation.
-I think, I can't honestly say that this is everything or there aren't other leaders who are far more capable.
+I think, I can't honestly say that this is everything or there aren't other leaders who are far more capable advice.
+Or experience.
 But, whereas Aristotle and Franklin's writings were meant for life in general, the Facets of Greatness series provides information meant to help those with no small plans develop a vision and learn to live with their future story in mind.
 I hope that some of this information will help those with dreams learn to share their vision with others to encourage cooperation.
 I spend a lot of time watching interviews and press conferences of leaders and I hope this series captures much of the qualities the best leaders exempllify and the tools they use.
 These